GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Row Validations

+(Note: Row hash validation is currently only supported for BigQuery, Teradata, and Imapala/Hive)

 Below is the command syntax for row validations.
-In order to run row level validations you need to pass a `--primary-key` flag which defines what field(s) the validation will be compared along, as well as a `--comparison-fields` flag which specifies the values (e.g. columns) whose raw values will be compared based on the primary key join.
-Additionally you can use [Calculated Fields](#calculated-fields) to compare derived values such as string counts and hashes of multiple columns.
+In order to run row level validations you need to pass a `--primary-key` flag which defines what field(s) the validation will be compared on, as well as either the `--comparison-fields` flag or the `--hash` flag.

+The `--comparison-fields` flag specifies the values (e.g. columns) whose raw values will be compared based on the primary key join.
+The `--hash` flag will run a checksum across all columns in the table.
+This will include casting to string, sanitizing the data, concatenating, and finally hashing the row.
+To exclude columns from the checksum, use the YAML config to customize the validation.

+Additionally you can use
+[Calculated Fields](#calculated-fields) to compare derived values such as string counts and hashes of multiple columns.